ciq312/Faster-n-Faster/Faster'n'FasterDocs/General/spec.md

 ## Open Questions

 1. What is the maximum number of players per lobby?
 (Affects real-time update frequency and UI layout.)
+	Probably 30

 2. Should game text (the passage to type) be randomly selected from a pool, or 	fixed per game mode?
+    Initially let's say it fixed but later will be randomly selected
 3. Should WPM be calculated gross or net (i.e., do mistakes reduce WPM)?
+    Probably yes and this a  preference I will figure it out later
-4. Is there a minimum player count to start a race, or can a solo player race against themselves?
+4. Is there a minimum player count to start a race, or can a solo player race against themselves? solo can race
 5. What happens to a private lobby after the race ends — does the invite code persist for a rematch?
+	It should probably proceed so they can start a new lobby no instant aborting after game ends
-6. Should the display name be validated (length, profanity filter)?
+6. Should the display name be validated (length, profanity filter)? yes length
-7. Are live comments shown to the player who triggered them, or only to other players?
+7. Are live comments shown to the player who triggered them, or only to other players? the comments is the feature that is every player has and it is different based on the PLAYER's WPM
-8. Should comments be shown as a toast/overlay on screen or in a dedicated side panel?
+8. Should comments be shown as a toast/overlay on screen or in a dedicated side panel? that's a deisgn matter and I wanted to figure it out later but as I see it in top of the page

 ---